Unifying Market Microstructure and Dynamic Asset Pricing: Limiting dynamics of binary pricing trees

-We will apply the Donsker-Prokhorov invariance principle (DPIP) for continuous diffusions, which is also known as the Functional Limit Theorem (FLT).
-To apply DPIT, we assume that for each $n = 1, \dots, n_{N}$, the random variables $\epsilon_{n}^{(1)}, \dots,\epsilon_{n}^{(n)}$, determining the binary information tree\footnote{ Recall that the triangular array $\epsilon_{n}^{(1)}, \dots,\epsilon_{n}^{(n)},n=1,\dots,n_{N} $ determines the information tree defined in (1), (2), (3).
-We will apply DPIP for continuous diffusions only, see Davydov and Rotar (2008).
-Extensions to more general DPIP, where the limiting price process is a semimartingale, are known; see \cite{Cherny_2003}, \cite{Duan_2006}, \cite{Hu_2020}.
-It will be of interest to study DPIP when the limiting pricing process is a semi-martingale plus noise.
-These types of DPIP could be obtained by applying limiting results as studied in \cite{Jacod_2011}, but that line of research is beyond the scope of this paper.
-Unfortunately, as pointed out in \cite{Hu_2020a} and \cite{Hu_2020}, the limiting stock price dynamics erases important information contained in the discrete pricing model, such as the probability for stock price upward moment and in the case of option pricing the stock mean return.
-This is the reason why we view this section mainly as an extension to the classical CRR and JR option pricing models.
-To incorporate market microstructure features into our option pricing model, we will only use the binary tree pricing model defined in Sections 4 and 5, and will disregard the options pricing modeling under the limiting assumption (\ref{eq:delta}).} defined in (\ref{eq:BTP}) that (\ref{eq:prob_n}) and (\ref{eq:condprob_n}) are independent.
-Thus, according to Section 2b, the probabilistic structure of the triangular array $\mathfrak{E}=( \epsilon_{n}^{ (k) }, k = 1, \dots ,{K_{n} }, n \in {\cal N} ) $ is determined by the joint distributions,
+To determine the continuum limit behavior, we apply the Donsker-Prokhorov invariance principle (DPIP) for continuous diffusions.\footnote{ The DPIP is also known as the Functional Limit Theorem.
+We will apply the DPIP for continuous diffusions only, see \citet{Davydov_2008}.
+Extensions to more general DPIP, where the limiting price process is a semimartingale, are known; see \citet{Cherny_2003, Duan_2006} and \citet{Hu_2020}.
+It will be of interest to study DPIP when the limiting pricing process is a semimartingale plus noise.
+These types of DPIP could be obtained by applying limiting results as studied in \citet{Jacod_2011}, but that line of research is beyond the scope of this paper.
+Unfortunately, as pointed out in \citet{Hu_2020, Hu_2020a}, the limiting stock price dynamics erases important information contained in the discrete pricing model; specifically the probabilities for the direction of stock price moment and, in the case of option pricing, the mean return of the stock.
+For this critical reason we view this section on the continuum limit of the discrete dynamics mainly as an extension to the classical CRR and \citet{Jarrow_1982} option pricing models.
+As these limiting results reveal, incorporation of market microstructure features requires full use of the discrete binary tree pricing model.} To apply DPIP, we assume that for each $n = 1, \dots, n_{N}$, the random variables $\epsilon_n^{(1)}, \dots,\epsilon_n^{(K_n)}$, determining the probabilities that (\ref{eq:prob_n}) and (\ref{eq:condprob_n}), are independent.
+Therefore the probabilistic structure of the triangular array $\mathfrak{E} = \left( \epsilon_n^{ (k) },\ k = 1, \dots ,K_n,\ n \in {\mathcal N} \right)$ is determined by the joint distributions,